JakeHukari/DuckyPi/README.md

 #### The HackyPi will NOT auto-resize images.

+## Fonts
 To modify the font (vt323_12 from Google Fonts by default) you can upload any standard TTF font but it will need to be converted to a .bdf font format.

 #### The HackyPi will NOT auto-convert TTF to BDF.

+##
-### If you upload images or fonts that are not compatible- the device will still execute the payload but the images and font will not display.
+### If you upload images or fonts that are not compatible- the device will still execute the code.py payload but the images and font will not display.
 #### (so its not really a big deal)

 # WARNING